orhun/personal-blog/content/automated-rust-releases.md

 To break it down:

-- We are giving the workflow `write` permissions for creating pull requests.
 - We are cloning the entire git history with `fetch-depth: 0`, which is necessary to determine the next version and build the changelog.
 - We are installing Rust stable ('cause why not?!)
 - As the last step, we are running `release-plz`, heck yea!